This dedicated student took her finals while in labor.

 "I’ve always been very determined to do what I need to do the best that I can." - Ausha White

 She began to feel the contractions at 2 AM and the pain continued for most of the morning.
-Although she was experiencing the contractions, the doctors explained to her that they were not far enough apart for her to be admitted into the hospital.
+Although she was experiencing the contractions, the doctors explained to her that they were not close enough together for her to be admitted into the hospital.

 “Since I could’t go into the hospital, I figured I might as well get as much of my finals done as I could,” White continued.
 “I would get up and breathe as quietly as possible – I never yelled or screamed or anything.
 I went into the hallway a few times to walk it off (the pain).
 I had about another 10 minutes before another contraction, so I completed as many questions as I could.”

 While most people might succumb to the pressure, White is not like most people.

 “I’m not a procrastinator.
 I want things done when they are supposed to be done –or earlier,” White said.
 “That’s just part of my personality.
 I’ve always been very determined to do what I need to do the best that I can.”

 South Instructor Marla Lockhart echoed those sentiments.
 She should know – both of White’s finals, one in Business Communications and the other in Accounting 120 – Lockhart taught White and administered both finals.